Donnadonnam/WarThunder-AutoPilot/README.md

 ## Explaination
 I've divided the project into 3 parts mainly:
 * Takeoff automatically
-* Aim and shoot at ariel targets
+* Aim and shoot at arial targets
 * Land automatically

 Some other goals to achieve: